DominikStiller/tudelft-hpb-project/README.md

 * See the [project plan](planning/build/main.pdf) for a somewhat outdated overview
 * See the [poster](poster/build/poster.pdf) for preliminary resutls
 * See the [paper](paper/build/main.pdf) for a comprehensive overview of methods and results
+* See the [final presentation](presentations/final_2023-08-31.pdf) for an overview of the motivation and key results
 * See the [references folder](references/) for any mentioned literature

 Code structure: